ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 {% include gallery.html
     images="2023-09-14-north-mongolia/9/__2023-09-05_00-30-14-769000_cam.webp,2023-09-14-north-mongolia/9/__2023-09-05_00-43-20-005000_cam.webp"
-    caption="(left) As she waits for her unaccounted for reindeer to return, Buyantogtokh gathers her remaining possessions.
-Her loyal companion following her every step. (right) Lhagwa and I load our gear back onto the horses.
+    caption="(left) As she waits for her unaccounted for reindeer to return, Buyantogtokh gathers her remaining, scattered possessions.
+Her loyal companion follows behind. (right) Lhagwa and I load our gear back onto the horses.
 It feels good to be trusted by our horse wrangler with the responsibility."
 %}

 {% include photo.html url="2023-09-14-north-mongolia/9/__2023-09-05_01-02-20-626000_cam.webp" description="Anuka and Buyantogtokh waiting patiently for Buyantogtokh's reindeer to show up.
 At this point, almost all of the other families have left." %}